JessiDyess/cs2400-arm-classwork-1/README.md

         3. Start of execution (VisUAL starts executing the top line, so you might need to rearrange your code)
            - alternatively, you can define a `_start` label and load it into `pc`
    2. Observe/show that this code writes the local array in reverse order to the `static` global array.
+         During the first loop, the array is populated with multiples of 128.
+It then switches to the second oop in which the numbers are put into the reverse order, as I stepped through the loops I could see each value being moved around in the array.
 5. [2d array](https://godbolt.org/z/Kr-Sn8)
    1. Port this code to VisUAL.
    2. How are nested `for` loops handled in assembly?
 Are they *"nested"* in assembly?

+      To my understanding they are not "nested", they each have their own label.
+They do however make calls to each other during the loop runs so they are still able to accomplish the same goal as if they had been truly nested.
+Each time L5 is run it branches to L3, which makes then branches to L4.

 6. [2d array with mul](https://godbolt.org/z/cHwSTR)
    1. Port this code to VisUAL.
 (It's the same as the previous but with multiplicatoin).
    2. Add your 32-bit unsigned integer multiplication algorithm as a subroutine and run the code.
 Verify its correctness.
+      I could not get it to execute correctly at all My Code:
+      main
+        sub     sp, sp, #8
+        movs    r3, #0
+        str     r3, [sp, #4]
+        b       L2
+L5
+        movs    r3, #0
+        str     r3, [sp]
+        b       L3
+L4
+        ldr     r3, [sp, #4]
+        ldr     r2, [sp]
+        mul     r3, r2, r3
+        b	mult
+        lsls    r1, r3, #1
+        ldr     r0, L7
+        ldr     r2, [sp, #4]
+        mov     r3, r2
+        lsls    r3, r3, #2
+        add     r3, r3, r2
+        ldr     r2, [sp]
+        add     r3, r3, r2
+        str     r1, [r0, r3, lsl #2]
+        ldr     r3, [sp]
+        adds    r3, r3, #1
+        str     r3, [sp]
+L3
+        ldr     r3, [sp]
+        cmp     r3, #4
+        ble     L4
+        ldr     r3, [sp, #4]
+        adds    r3, r3, #1
+        str     r3, [sp, #4]
+L2
+        ldr     r3, [sp, #4]
+        cmp     r3, #9
+        ble     L5
+        movs    r3, #0
+        mov     r0, r3
+        add     sp, sp, #8

+ mult
+		mov		r4, #0
+		mov		r5, #1
+		mov		r6, #32
+		mov		r7, #0
+loop
+		and		r7, r3, r5
+		cmp		r7, #0
+		beq		mustAdd

+then
+		mov		r2,r2, lsl #1
+		mov		r3,r3,asr #1
+		sub		r6, r6, #1
+		cmp		r6, #0
+		beq		exitLoop
+		b		loop
+exitLoop
+end

 ## Submission
 1. Fork this repository
 2. Clone and implement.